amazeianproxy/Semester2_HCI_Wedio/README.md

 6. Samuel Lazuardi (2702230064)
 7. Saputra Tanuwijaya (2702227656)

 Do note that the original document is in Bahasa Indonesia, and has been translated by Google Translate to English to save time re-typing.
 The original README can be seen in the original repository, from 123jason689.
+This also happens to be a project created for BINUS University's Computer Science major, 2nd Semester, for the Human and Computer Interface course.

 Project Name: WeDio